To ensure an unforgettable first experience at Park City Mountain, check out this advice ahead of time.

 Whether you’re looking for a bite for breakfast, a hearty mid-day lunch, or a fun après ski scene, Park City’s 16 restaurants have you covered.
 Start your mountain morning at Jupiter Java at Park City Mountain Village or Murdock’s Café in Canyons Village.
 Before a day on the slopes, you’ll want to eat a hearty, yet healthy breakfast — you’re burning lots of calories out there.

 Done for the day?
 Head to Legends Bar & Grill in Park City Mountain Village for après.
-They offer delicious dinner options, a full wine and cocktail list, and live music performances.
+They offer delicious dining options, full wine, and cocktail list, and live music performances.
 Find a complete list of on-mountain dining options here.

 5. Stay safe.